South Pacific Coast Railroad: Origins

 Two years and eight tunnels were required to extend the SPC through the Santa Cruz Mountains from Los Gatos to California's third busiest seaport at Santa Cruz in 1880.
 SPC leased the San Lorenzo Flume and Transportation Company to acquire their subsidiary Santa Cruz and Felton Railroad as a route through the city to Santa Cruz municipal pier.
 The big lumber transport flume was replaced by a 7 mi logging branch in 1883.
 In 1886 another branch line was built to the New Almaden mercury mine; and the SPC main line was extended from Alameda to Oakland.
 Additional horsedrawn branch lines served Centerville (now Fremont) and Agnews State Hospital.
 Commuter trains fed the San Francisco ferries from east bay communities, two daily trains served Santa Cruz, and four daily locals served the logging branch to Boulder Creek.
 Excursion trains ran from the ferries to resorts of the south bay and Santa Cruz Mountains.
 Freight trains carried redwood lumber, mercury, sacked lime, gunpowder from the California Powder Works, and local agricultural produce.

+Building the South Pacific Coast Railroad dramatically reduced the cost of transportation for both passengers and freight.
+In 1857, the stagecoach from San Francisco to Santa Cruz took two full days, and the fare was $13 (one way) plus the cost of lodging and meals.
+After the completion of the railroad, the travel time dropped to a few hours, and cost only $6 (round trip).
+Freight rates dropped to only half of what they had been previously.
+As a result, farming and all other forms of economic activity in the region increased significantly.